I went to Beijing to work on fuel cell research along with some American students.

 2011-06-03 On the way to the Great Wall we passed some Type 88 Main Battle Tanks loaded on train cars. photo credit - Holden

 2011-06-03 A HMMWV knock off, although I don't know which one.
-I like reminding everyone who sees this picture that the chassis is probably American made - most Hummer knock offs are.
+I enjoy reminding everyone who sees this picture that the chassis is probably American made - most Hummer knock offs are.

 2011-06-03 This has everything I could ever want, build right into the name.

 2011-06-03 Can you spot Carl in this photo?
 There he is: it looks like Ashley and Carl wanted to buy hats and forgot to tell us.

 2011-06-30 We took this photo while waiting for Carl and Ashley.
 I was so excited to go to the Great Wall of China with my best friends! photo credit - Taylor